kendallstarcevich/kendallstarcevich.github.io/about.markdown

 I enjoy the challenge of figuring things out when there isn’t a clear solution — the process of **research**, **troubleshooting**, and **trial and error** is one of the most rewarding parts of the work.

-**I am currently a Data Analyst Intern at Corteva Agriscience for Summer 2025**!
+**I am currently a Data Science Intern at Wellabe** for the 2025-2026 school year!

 ## <a id="skills">My Skills</a>